freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/implement-the-serialization-of-a-passport-user.md

   // Be sure to change the title app.route('/').get((req, res) => {
-    //Change the response to render the Pug template res.render('index', {
+    // Change the response to render the Pug template res.render('index', {
       title: 'Connected to Database',
       message: 'Please login'